kuff/discoinnect/README.md

 ## Available Commands
 Following is a list of commands available through the discoinnect bot:
-+ `source` responds with a link to the source code on GitHub.
++ `source` responds with a link to the [source code on GitHub](https://github.com/kuff/discoinnect).
 + `balance` responds with an overview of the issuing user's total Discoin balance.
 + `mine` responds with statistics on the total amount of Discoins mined as well as individually for the issuing user.
 + `transfer <amount> @<member>` enables transfer of Discoins from the issuing user to the mentioned user.

-_There is currently no way of spending coins, beyond transfering them to other users._
+_There is currently no way of spending coins, beyond transfering them to other server members._

 ## Installation
 You are of course free to use this software however you like, as per the MIT license.
 Following is a short tutorial on how to spin up your own instance of the bot.